microsoft/rushstack/rush/rush/README.md

 # rush

-A typical web project may consume hundreds of NPM packages.
-These packages are developed by various strangers on the internet.
+A typical web project may consume hundreds of NPM packages, each developed independently by a random stranger somewhere on the internet.
 Each project has its own Git repository, is conceptually self-contained, and tries to maintain an API contract conforming to [SemVer](http://semver.org/).
-When there is a bug in one of these packages, a pull request is merged, its version is bumped, and a new release is published.
-The new release then begins a slow propagation across the internet, as each downstream project upgrades and reacts to any incompatibilities that may arise.
+When there is a bug in one of these packages, a pull request is merged, the version is bumped, and a new release is published.
+The new release then begins a slow propagation across the internet, as each downstream project upgrades and reacts to any incompatibilities that may arise in a delightful symphony of distributed collaboration.

 At the root of this massive dependency tree is your client-side web application.
-Oddly, it is one huge monolith that consumes all these packages.
+Unlike everything else, it is one huge monolith.
 The bigger it grows, the more you begin to think "This is stupid -- we should break this thing up into 30 small NPM packages that can be reused and versioned independently."
 One heroic Saturday night, you create 30 Git repos and refactor everything.

-Immediately people start complaining.
+Eventually people start complaining.
 Your team isn't 30 strangers making frivolous little "left-pad" utilities.
 They are application developers creating a mission-critical product with messy business logic.
-These components work together in complex ways, and every time you change one package, you seem to be breaking other packages.
-Every day you find yourself cloning and building 30 different Git repositories, even though you only have 10 people on your team.
+The components interact in complex ways, and every time you change one package, you seem to be breaking other packages.
+It feels wrong to be cloning and building 30 different Git repositories every day, when there's only 10 people on your team.
 Publishing is getting tedious.
 Running "npm link" is a minefield.
 This is no way to work!

 And so, you consolidate all your NPM packages into one central Git repository, and write a script that runs "npm install", "npm link", and "gulp" 30 times, in the right order.
 This is way better!
-In the past, when Bob made a big change to a core library and then went backpacking across Europe, it could take a week before Alice upgraded to the new version and realized that something was broken.
+In the past, when Bob made a big change to a core library and then left for a backpacking trip across Europe, it could take a week for Alice to upgrade to the new version and realize that something was broken.
 Even though Bob caused the trouble, his victims unfairly had to shoulder the cost of debugging it.
-But with a bulk build, Bob _cannot merge his PR_ without passing the unit tests for every downstream project.
+Having a unified build means that Bob _cannot even merge his PR_ (let alone publish a new release) without passing all the unit tests for every downstream project.
 Catching problems early makes everyone more efficient.
-Having a central repository also makes library owners directly aware of the source code and PRs that consume their work; no more "out of site, out of mind."
+Having a central repository forces library owners pay attention to the source code and PRs that consume their APIs; no more "out of sight, out of mind."

 There is just one problem...
 Builds are slowwwww.
 If "npm install" takes 1 minute (on a good day), then 30 installs take 30 minutes.
 Building 30 small projects is slower than building one big project.
 Other details like managing [shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) and publishing can be tricky.

 ## Rush is here to help!

-Rush formalizes this strategy and makes it quick.
-It works completely within the conventional NPM model:  Each package will still have its own Gulpfile.
+Rush formalizes this model and makes it quick.
+It works completely within the conventional NPM system:  Each package will still have its own Gulpfile.
 Each package can still run "npm install" without Rush if desired.
 You are always free to move your projects around between Git repositories without any changes to package.json.

-But when you use Rush, you get these powerful benefits:
+But when you use Rush, you get some big improvements:

-- Ability to install all dependencies for all packages via a single "npm install" invocation
+- Save time by installing all dependencies for all packages via a single "npm install" invocation

-- A single shrinkwrap file for the entire repository.
-This is the only way to avoid maddening problems of "what are you talking about, it works on my PC!"
+- Rush automatically generates a shrinkwrap file for the entire repository.
+  NPM shrinkwrap is the only way to avoid maddening problems of "what are you talking about, it works on my PC!"

 - All projects are automatically hooked up with "npm link" (using local symlinks so multiple Git folders won't get cross-linked)

-- A dependency solver that uses package.json to automatically determine the build order
+- A dependency solver uses package.json to automatically determine the build order.

-- Since each project has its own Gulpfile, gulp processes are spawned in parallel, which makes the build significantly faster.
-(No matter how many promises you write, NodeJS is still fundamentally single-threaded.)
+- Since each project has its own Gulpfile, Rush can spawn multiple NodeJS processes in parallel, making the build go significantly faster.
+(No matter how many promises you write, your Gulpfile is still fundamentally single-threaded.)

-- A single command that runs "npm publish" for all your packages
+- Use a single command to run "npm publish" for many packages

 - Support for cyclic dependencies:  For example, suppose that **my-gulp-task** depends on **my-library**, but **my-library**'s Gulpfile has a devDependency